Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Background and Preliminaries

 where $\phi$ and $\psi$ are dual potentials, and $(\phi \oplus \psi)(x,y) \buildrel \Delta \over = \phi(x)+\psi(y)$.
 The constraint $\phi \oplus \psi \le c$ means $\phi(x) + \psi(y) \le c(x,y)$ for all $(x,y)$.

-Directly solving (1) and (2) is challenging, since the resulting linear program can be too costly.
-In order to speed up the computation, \emph{regularized} OT was introduced by \cite{cuturi2013}.
-Here, we consider the entropy and $L^2$-norm regularization:
+Directly solving (1) and (2) is challenging, since the resulting linear problem can be too costly.
+In order to speed up the computation, regularized OT is introduced by \citep{cuturi2013}.
+Here, we consider the entropy and quadratic regularization:

 where